Kulau the cuscus | Loop PNG

 The Brian Bell Group, through its supply chain and logistics, will assist Boss Crew PNG bring Kulau the Cuscus to PNG.

-Further, Brian Bell Homecentres have donated 815 of the plush toy to Boss Crew PNG to sell around the country and raise funds for the conservation cause.
+Further, Brian Bell Homecentres have donated 815 of the plush toy to Boss Crew PNG, to sell around the country and raised funds for the conservation cause.